-203205 Accounting for Financial Institutions (3 Credit Hours)
+203205 Accounting for Financial Institutions

-The objective of this module is to provide the student with information related to banks and insurance companies and their Accounting system that provide information to the users of this sector.
+The objective of this module is to provide the student with information related to banks and insurance companies and their Accounting system that provides information to the users of this sector.

-203206 Cost Accounting (1) (3 Credit Hours)
+203206 Cost Accounting (1)

-This course covers the following: Introduction to cost accounting, cost behavior, cost-volume-profit analysis, cost classification, cost accumulation, job order costing, process costing, cost allocation, joint and by-products, income statement of manufacturing companies.
+This course covers the following: Introduction to cost accounting, cost behaviour, cost-volume-profit analysis, cost classification, cost accumulation, job order costing, process costing, cost allocation, joint and by-products, the income statement of manufacturing companies.

-203207 Financial Statement Analysis (3 Credit Hours)
+203207 Financial Statement Analysis

-This course covers the methods used to analyse financial information which could reveal the financial strength or weakness on any firm, analysis of balance sheet, analysis of income statement, and analysis of statement of cash flows.
+This course covers the methods used to analyse financial information which could reveal the financial strength or weakness on any firm, analysis of balance sheet, analysis of income statement, and analysis of the statement of cash flows.

-203208 Taxation Accounting (3 Credit Hours)
+203208 Taxation Accounting